kapouer/matchdom/README.md

 ### query type

-Canonically converts an object into URLSearchParams, where array values become appended several times.
+Canonically converts an object into QURLSearchParams, where array values become appended several times.

+QURLSearchParams is like URLSearchParams, except that it prepends '?' when converted to string, if the query is not empty.

 ## DomPlugin